 - The Chief of Staff will serve as the “right hand person” to and act as an extension of the CDCN Executive Director, Dr. David Fajgenbaum, who is an Assistant Professor of Medicine at UPenn, Associate Director of the Penn Orphan Disease Center, and a member of Forbes Magazine’s 30 Under 30 healthcare list.
 The Chief of Staff will participate in meetings on behalf of Dr. Fajgenbaum, consult frequently with Dr. Fajgenbaum on strategic decisions and organizational priorities, and take on projects while Dr. Fajgenbaum is working on other projects.

 - The Chief of Staff will also ensure that the members of the CDCN leadership team are working efficiently on their respective projects.
 The Chief of Staff will work with the five Managing Directors and 40+ Team members to follow up on deadlines and outstanding projects.

 - The Chief of Staff will work with Dr. Fajgenbaum and the Managing Directors to think strategically about future projects/initiatives as well as internal projects to improve team efficiency.
 The Chief of Staff will not serve on a sub-team, but will think strategically across divisions: Research, Physician Engagement, Patient Engagement, Fundraising, and Communications.

 - Based on interests, experiences, and availability, the Chief of Staff will conduct translational research, clinical, or epidemiological research into Castleman disease, or conduct research into ways to improve the translational research process for rare diseases.
-This will likely be done in the Summer.

 Key characteristics for success: